Electric Audi A6 Avant spied in latest photographs

 Perhaps the greatest difference between this new A6 and the current model is what is - or more accurately what isn’t - under the bonnet.
 The Audi A6 e-tron and A6 Avant e-tron will both sit on the new Premium Platform Electric (PPE) platform.
 Co-developed with Porsche, this will also provide the underpinnings for both the upcoming Audi Q6 SUV and the next-generation electric Porsche Macan.

 Audi claims that the A6 Avant e-tron concept boasts a battery that holds “around 100kWh of energy”, with the brand claiming an impressive range figure of 435 miles.
-We expect production cars to pack a similarly-sized battery and be able to travel around the same distance on a single charge.
+Hopefully, the production version will pack a similarly-sized battery and be able to travel around the same distance on a single charge.

-Also carrying over to the production car from the concept will be the dual-electric-motor, quattro all-wheel-drive setup.
+The dual-electric-motor, quattro all-wheel-drive setup is also expected to carry over to the production car from the concept.
 As seen in the e-tron GT, this set-up provides a hefty 469bhp and should accelerate the A6 from 0-62mph in “under four seconds”.
-For those wanting even more power, a high-performance RS6 Avant e-tron is also said to be in the works.
+For those wanting even more power, a high-performance electric RS6 Avant is also said to be in the works.

-Although not confirmed, Audi is expected to offer entry-level versions of the A6 Avant e-tron with a smaller battery and a single, rear-mounted electric motor.
+Although not confirmed, we’d expect Audi to offer entry-level versions of the A6 Avant e-tron with a smaller battery and a single, rear-mounted electric motor.
 These could offer an even greater driving range than the concept and yet still deliver 0-62mph time that is still under seven seconds.

 Want to impress in the corporate car park?
 Check out our list of the top 10 best large executive cars...